|

 the customers’ real requirements” says something that is not commonly

-and “satisfying customers” are not equivalent.
-If I drive toward
+are not equivalent.
+As Deming and others have clarified, if I drive toward one,

-one, I may or may not drive toward the other or realize it to the same degree.
+I may or may not drive toward the other or realize it to the same degree.
+For

-giants in their industry is by restricting the customers’ access to alternative
+giants in their industry is by restricting their customers’ access to

-manufactures only loaded MS DOS since adding any other operating system would
+machines.
+Consequently, manufactures only loaded MS DOS since adding any other

-increase their costs.
-These market controlling methods are antithetical to quality;
+operating system would increase their costs.
+These market controlling methods,

 The Origins of the Quality Model